 Students who want to enter allied health fields, which require two years or less of college preparation, may want to earn an associate of science.
-Further information about allied health fields may be obtained from the office of the allied health advisor, Patricia Jarosz.

 Pre-medical students are strongly encouraged to get a taste of professional practice by participating in a supervised Health Care Professional Apprenticeship, for which credit can be obtained by registering for GS 394.
-Further information is available in the Valparaiso University general catalog and from pre-medical arts advisors.
+Further information is available in the Valparaiso University general catalog and from pre-medical arts mentors.